 Ease of use.
 This means everything from a seamless user interface to helpful documentation for when you get stuck (because you almost definitely will).

 Data visualization options.
 What kinds of visualizations are already available?
 Can you speed up this process by starting from a template?

 Flexibility.
 I was looking for tools that could work across an organization and even hold all your business's processes in one place.

 Integrations.
 Your work is complex, which means you'll certainly have other tools in your tech stack.
 I looked at how each database tool integrated with other apps, either with native integration support or via Zapier.
 I also explored what kinds of import and export features were available.

 Value for money.
 I made sure to consider the pricing model, the availability of free plans, and the value for money at the paid plans.

-Best database software for people who love spreadsheets
+Best database software for people who use spreadsheets for everything

 If you're used to having spreadsheets run your business, Airtable is your best bet.
 It's still a spreadsheet at heart, but with a collection of powerful features, including app-building.
 It feels like the gold standard for the category; and the friendly user interface, along with a very intuitive experience and thorough help content, will support you as you make the switch.

 The onboarding process is really thorough: it assists you through every step of importing data or starting from a template.
 Plus, there's a lot of help spread out in different spots in the app (and outside of it), which gave me more confidence to explore and tinker—more so than with the other apps on this list.